;d;;Title: Privacy Act – Are You Compliant? | Posted: 15 MAY 2021 | Author: Alex Cruden (TTL) | Category: Security, Risk, Compliance

 - What the the personal information is to be used for?

-- What security measures are available, and how will using these measures impact on your agency’s functions?
+- Which security measures are available, and how will using these measures impact on your agency’s functions?

 - What might the consequences be for the individual if the information is not kept secure?